ogmasec/CCI-Tag-Migrator/README.md

+> **⚠️ Disclaimer:** This script is provided "as is" without warranty of any kind.
+Always test the migration process on a limited scope (using Mode 3, Option 2) before performing a full bulk migration on a production tenant.

 # Netskope CCI Tag Migrator

 A Python utility designed to automate the migration of Cloud Confidence Index (CCI) tags and their associated applications from one Netskope tenant to another.